 This guideline describes, among other things, the major tasks, rights and responsibilities, the organisational framework conditions and the risk control process.
 The rules, which are derived from the corporate strategy and the risk strategy, additionally take account of the regulatory minimum requirements for risk management as well as international standards and developments relating to appropriate enterprise management.

-The establishment of the risk-bearing capacity involves determining the total available risk coverage potential and calculating the funds required to cover all risks.
+The establishment of the risk-bearing capacity involves determining the total available risk coverage potential and calculating how much of this is to be used for covering all material risks.
 This is done in conformity with the parameters of the risk strategy and the risk appetite defined by the Executive Board.
 The quantitatively measurable individual risks and the risk position as a whole are evaluated using our risk model.
 A central system of limits and thresholds is in place to monitor material risks.
 This system incorporates – along with other risk-related key figures – in particular the indicators derived and calculated from the risk-bearing capacity.
 Adherence to the overall risk appetite is verified on an ongoing basis.

 A key source of information for monitoring risks is the risk identification carried out on a periodic basis.
 All identified risks are documented in a central register containing all material risks.
 Risk identification takes the form of, among other things, structured assessments, interviews or scenario analyses.
 External insights such as recognised industry know-how from relevant bodies or working groups are incorporated into the process.
 Risk identification is important for ensuring that our risk management consistently remains up-to-date.

 In principle, every risk that is identified and considered material is quantitatively assessed.
 Only risk types for which quantitative risk measurement is currently impossible or difficult are qualitatively assessed (e. g. strategic risks, reputational risks or emerging risks).
 Qualitative assessment can take the form of, for example, expert evaluations.
-Quantitative assessment of material risks and the overall risk position is performed using Hannover Re’s internal capital model.
+Quantitative assessment of material risks and the overall risk position is performed using the Hannover Re risk model.
 The model makes allowance for risk concentration and risk diversification.

 The steering of all material risks is the task of the operational business units on the divisional and company level.
 In this context, the identified and analysed risks are either consciously accepted, avoided or minimised.
 The risk / reward ratio is factored into the division’s decision.
 Risk steering is assisted by the parameters of the central and local underwriting guidelines and by defined limits and thresholds.

-The monitoring of all identified material risks is a core function of risk management.
+The monitoring of all identified material risks is a core task of Group Risk Management.
 This includes, inter alia, monitoring execution of the risk strategy as well as adherence to the defined limits and thresholds and to risk-related methods and processes.
 A further major task of risk monitoring is the ascertainment of whether risk steering measures were carried out and whether the planned effect of the measures is sufficient.

 Risk management is firmly integrated into our operational processes.
 It is assisted by transparent risk communication and the open handling of risks as part of our risk culture.
 Risk communication takes the form, for example, of internal and external risk reports, information on current risk complexes in the intranet and training opportunities for staff.
 The regular sharing of information between risk-steering and risk-monitoring units is also fundamental to the proper functioning of risk management.